PegasisForever/YRDSB-Teach-Assist-Mobile/README.md

-# Unofficial YRDSB Teach Assist
+# Unofficial YRDSB Teach Assist Mobile Client

+One of the three programs in the project.
+Other two: [Fetch TA Data](https://github.com/PegasisForever/Fetch-TA-Data), [YRDSB Teach Assist Web](https://github.com/PegasisForever/YRDSB-Teach-Assist-Web).

-This is an unofficial YRDSB Teach Assist mobile app for checking marks, you can get it from Google Play and App Store.
+This is an unofficial YRDSB Teach Assist mobile app for checking marks, you can get it from [Google Play]() and [App Store]().

 Made by a grade 11 student in MCI.